MicrosoftDocs/fabric-docs/docs/workload-development-kit/publish-workload.md

 # Publish a workload to Fabric (preview)

-Once your workload is ready, you can publish it to Fabric.
+Once your workload is [uploaded](manage-workload.md) to Fabric, you can publish it.

 ## How to publish my workload